sensu/sensu-docs/content/sensu-go/5.6/installation/auth.md

 | trusted_ca_file | |
 -------------|------
-description  | Path to an alternative CA bundle file to be used instead of the system's default bundle.
+description  | Path to an alternative CA bundle file in PEM format to be used instead of the system's default bundle.
 This CA bundle is used to verify the server's certificate. required     | false type         | String example      | {{< highlight shell >}}"trusted_ca_file": "/path/to/trusted-certificate-authorities.pem"{{< /highlight >}}